 Similar to other jurisdictions, Sedgwick County has continued to address modest growth in property valuations by making operational changes.
 Prior to the national recession, assessed property valuations grew by an average of 5.5 percent annually between 1999 and 2009.
-Since that time, assessed valuations were below 1 percent for three years (2010 to 2012), and fell in value for the 2013 budget by 0.7 percent.
-In 2015, there was an increase to 1.1 percent, and assessed valuations increased by 1.4 percent in 2016.
+Since that time, assessed valuations were below 1.0 percent for three years (2010 to 2012), and fell in value for the 2013 budget by 0.7 percent.
+In 2015, there was an increase to 1.1 percent, and assessed value increased to 1.4 percent in 2016.
+Assessed value increased by 2.8 percent in 2017.